Japan: SEGA Ages Puyo Puyo Tsu coming to Nintendo Switch 16th January

-Go away a Remark on Japan: SEGA Ages Puyo Puyo Tsu coming to Nintendo Change 16th January

-We now have a agency launch date for the subsequent recreation within the critically acclaimed SEGA Ages line of video games.
-SEGA AGES Puyo Puyo will launch on the Nintendo Change in Japan on Thursday 16th January.
+We now have a agency launch date for the following recreation within the critically acclaimed SEGA Ages line of video games.
+SEGA AGES Puyo Puyo will launch on the Nintendo Swap in Japan on Thursday 16th January.
 Right here’s a number of the options you possibly can anticipate to see in the primary recreation as soon as it releases on Thursday:

 - Arcade Mode